ying-teaching/python/install-python.md

 To check if Python is installed in your computer and the Python version, in your command line, run `python --version`.
 By default, Windows doesn't come with Python.

 MacOS comes with an old Python 2, you can check the version using `python --versoin`.
-The MacOS may pre-install an old version Python 3, you can check the version using `python --version`.
-Please keep these preinstalled Python and install the latest Python 3 version.
+The MacOS may pre-install an old version Python 3, you can check the version using `python3 --version`.
+You can ignore both and install the lastes Python 3 edition.
+In MacOS, alwasy use `python3` instead of `python`.
+Simailary, if you want to try built-in IDLE programming enviornment, run `idle3` in your terminal.

 ## The Latest Python 3 Installation